 Every day you will paddle waters deemed a critical habitat for Orca pods who spend their summers in and around the Robson Bight Reserve in Johnstone Strait, BC.

 Both resident and transient Orca pods frequent this area to feed on the abundant food sources of Johnstone Strait.
 During the summer months all Northern Resident pods congregate here to feed on the abundant migration of salmon.

 Given their wild nature, you can never be guaranteed of seeing killer whales (orcas), however your chances to view them while kayaking or hanging out on the beach is incredibly high.

 Upon return to Gowlland Harbour Resort after your kayak adventure, you’ll return to the luxury of crisp linens and an outdoor hot tub in the peaceful beauty of the Resort’s waterfront location for your final night’s stay.
 There is no better way to cap off an amazing wilderness experience!

-This is truly a wilderness adventure you don’t want to miss!
+This is truly a Whales & Wilderness Kayak Adventure you don’t want to miss.

-(click BOOK NOW to see trip dates)BOOK NOW
+(click BOOK NOW to see available trip start dates)BOOK NOW

 Everything else you need to know: